-Date: November 24, 2020

-Department: Planning and Development

-Meeting Date: December 3, 2020

-Prepared and Presented by: Jes Larson

-and Rachael Lembo Length: 40 minutes
+Date: November 24, 2020 updated December 11, 2020 Department: Planning and Development Meeting Date: December 3, 2020 updated prior to December 17, 2020 meeting Prepared and Presented by: Jes Larson and Rachael Lembo Length: 20 minutes

 ISSUE STATEMENT

 In February 2020, the Metro Council referred a ballot measure to voters that would authorize funding for regional supportive housing services and in May 2020, voters approved it.
 The ordinance authorizing the income taxes stated that, upon passage of the ballot measure, the "Metro Council will take further action to establish rules to enforce and implement the taxes imposed by the measure."